ansys/pyansys-sound/doc/source/getting_started.rst

 The following table shows which ``ansys-sound-core`` version is compatible with which DPF Server version (Ansys version).

-By default, DPF Server is started from the latest installed Ansys version.
+By default, a DPF server is started from the latest installed Ansys version.

 .. list-table::
    :widths: 20 20